kvirc/kvirc-www/README.md

 #### KVIrc's website repository

-KVIrc is a free portable IRC client based on the excellent Qt GUI toolkit.
+KVIrc is a free and portable IRC client leveraging the Qt GUI toolkit.
-KVirc is being written by Szymon Stefanek and the KVIrc Development Team with the contribution of many IRC addicted developers around the world.
+KVIrc is written by Szymon Stefanek and the KVIrc development team, with the contribution and support of many IRC addicted developers around the world.

-This is the Github website development and bug tracker home for the KVIrc website project.
+This is the GitHub website development and bug tracker home for the KVIrc website project.

 #### Getting involved